 Only you can decide, but at Psychedelic Passage, we are here to support you on your healing journey in any way that we can.
-If you have questions or need guidance please don’t hesitate to reach out to our psychedelic facilitators.
+If you have questions or need guidance please don’t hesitate to book a consultation with our psychedelic concierges.

 We know finding help can seem impossible, and we want to make it accessible to everyone.
 So, if your psychedelic curiosities aren’t yet satiated, head on over to our resources page for more informative articles like this one.